xuleimath/website/blog/2022-04-09-announce/index.md

 # General Purpose Verifiable Computing

-RISC Zero is a fully-compliant software implementation of the RISC-V microarchitecture (RV32IM, to be precise) implemented in a zk-STARK based proving system.
+RISC Zero is a fully-compliant software implementation of the RISC-V microarchitecture (RV32IM).
+The RISC-V ISA is implemented as a set of polynomial constraints inside a zk-STARK based proving system.

-### So it is, what, exactly?
+## So RISC Zero is what, exactly?

 RISC Zero is zero-knowledge virtual machine that can run on any platform.
-It's a virtual microcontroller or co-processor that produces receipts for every program it runs.
-These receipts can be verified at anytime by anyone in milliseconds – **even if you don't trust the party that executed the code** .
+It's a virtual microcontroller / co-processor that produces receipts for every program it runs, kind of like a secure virtual Adruino.
+These receipts can be verified at anytime by anyone in milliseconds – **even if you don't trust the party that executed the code.**

-### How is it different from other ZK projects?
+## How is it different from other ZK projects?

 Our initial release of RISC Zero is different in a few critical ways: